5. Fortnightly synchronous Q&A session

 - Make the recording available in the LMS.

 - Follow up on questions you were not able address in the sessions.
-Find links to relevant student support resources and share these in a Canvas announcement, discussion or ‘mail bag’ video .
+Find links to relevant student support resources and share these in a an LMS announcement, discussion or ‘mail bag’ video .

 - Sometimes you may want to schedule one-on-ones or small group meetings following the session.
-You can use Canvas Scheduler to invite students to sign up for an appointment within your virtual office hours or other set times.
+You can use the LMS Scheduler to invite students to sign up for an appointment within your virtual office hours or other set times.

 Support and resources